Localization engineers create a bridge between translation and technology, helping your business grow as you localize.

 To understand the localization process, it helps to get a sense of the people who make it happen.

-We’ve previously posted about localization QA testers; now we’re going to talk about the techies, also known as localization engineers.
+We’ve previously posted about localization QA testers; now we’re going to talk about the localization engineers.

 What is a localization engineer?

-You could say that localization engineering creates a bridge between translation and technology, letting translators focus on what they specialize in, the art of language, instead of trying to figure out how to deal with new software each time a new project starts.
+Localization engineers allow translators to focus on what they specialize in – the art of language – instead of trying to figure out how to deal with new software each time a new project starts.

 A localization engineer will gather all the files that need to be translated and prepare them for translation.

-For a software localization project, this may involve:
+For a software localization project, for example, this may involve:

 - Gathering all resource files that contain translatable text (e.g. resx, .po, .strings)